Miss Piggy

-Miss Piggy is one of the Muppet characters known for her breakout role in Jim Henson's The Muppet Show.
-Since her debut in 1976, Miss Piggy has been notable for her temperamental diva superstar personality, tendency to use French phrases in her speech, and practice of karate.
-She was also known for her on-again/off-again relationship with Kermit the Frog which never ends permanently.
-Frank Oz performed the character from 1976 to 2000, 2002 and was succeeded by Eric Jacobson in 2001.
+Miss Piggy is a Muppet character known for her breakout role in the sketch comedy television series The Muppet Show.
+She is notable for her temperamental diva superstar personality, her tendency to use French phrases in her speech, and practicing karate.
+The character is also known for her on-again/off-again relationship with Kermit the Frog.
+Frank Oz performed the character from 1976 to 2002 and was succeeded by Eric Jacobson in 2001.

-Miss Piggy was inspired by jazz singer Peggy Lee.
+Since her debut in 1974, Miss Piggy has been a celebrity fixture in international pop culture, with a distinguished career in film, television, fashion, recording, and publishing.
+She has been widely identified as a feminist icon.
 In 1996, TV Guide ranked her number 23 on its 50 Greatest TV Stars of All Time list.
 In a 2001 Channel 4 poll in the UK, Miss Piggy was ranked 29th on their list of the 100 Greatest TV Characters.
 In 1996, a cook book entitled In the Kitchen With Miss Piggy: Fabulous Recipes from My Famous Celebrity Friends by Moi was released.
+In 2015, she was honored by the Brooklyn Museum's Elizabeth A. Sackler Center for Feminist Art for her achievements and contributions to breaking gender roles in the entertainment industry.

+A Lady Liberty-inspired Miss Piggy statue previously stood as the centerpiece of a fountain in front of Rizzo the Rat's PizzeRizzo restaurant at Disney's Hollywood Studios.
+Miss Piggy has a collective star on the Hollywood Walk of Fame as a member of the Muppets, which they received on March 20, 2012 in the category of Motion Pictures.
+The star is located at 6834 Hollywood Boulevard.